Influence of controlled disorder on the dipolar spin ice state of Ho-based pyrochlores: Results and Discussion

 The inelastic magnetic spectra observed in both \HGSO\ and \HSSO\ are absent in pristine dipolar spin ice systems such as \HTO ~\cite{09_clancy}.
-These excitations arise from crystal electric field (CEF) transitions between split singlets of the Ho$^{3+}$ non-Kramers ground-state doublet, induced by $B$-site disorder that breaks the local $D3d$ symmetry.
+These excitations arise from crystal-field transitions between split singlets of the Ho$^{3+}$ non-Kramers ground-state doublet, induced by $B$-site disorder that breaks the local $D_{3d}$ symmetry.
 Following previous studies on Pr-based pyrochlores~\cite{16_petit, Martin2017}, we introduce a mean-field single-site approximation to the random transverse-field model (Eq.~\ref{Eq:Ham3}) to describe the temperature dependence of the inelastic spectra.
 In this framework, the effect of local disorder on the non-Kramers doublet is represented by a site-dependent transverse field $h_i$ acting on each Ho$^{3+}$ ion.
-The system is thus described, within a mean-field approximation, by a two-level Hamiltonian at each site $i$,